 The profile header helps the user recognize and learn more about a person.
-It may also allow the user to quickly contact that person without needing to drill down into his/her contact details.
+It may also allow the user to quickly contact that person without needing to drill down into their contact details.
 It is usually used in an object pattern or profile and settings screen.

 Use in an object pattern or profile and settings screen.